-Note: The opinions expressed in this speech do not necessarily represent the views of Vanguard's present management. © Copyright 2005 by John C. Bogle
+Note: The opinions expressed in this statement do not necessarily represent the views of Vanguard's present management.
+Much of the material in this statement was included in a presentation before the Society of American Business Editors and Writers on October 27, 2003.

+© Copyright 2005 by John C. Bogle